-Demand for Boeing 777 resulted in a production rate of 8,3 units per month - 100 of aircraft per year - since February 2013.
-In the last three years, the 777 program has increased the production rate twice.
-The first increase was from five aircraft per month to seven, from 2011, then at the current rate.
+Demand for the Boeing 777 has led to a production rate of 8,3 units per month - 100 aircraft per year - since February 2013.
+In the last three years, the 777 program has doubled the production rate.
+The first increase was from five planes a month to seven in 2011, then at the current rate.

 In May 2013, Boeing announced that 1105 777 aircraft have been delivered, out of a total of 1452 aircraft ordered by 68 from carriers worldwide.